HeySkidee/practice/README.md

 ## Devil told me keep doin this shit

+work on it until it makes you rich

 Talk is cheap

 Talk less, do more.
 There is no point of talking.